RustAudio/cpal/README.md

 - Android (via AAudio)
 - Emscripten

-Note that on Linux, the ALSA development files are required.
-These are provided as part of the `libasound2-dev` package on Debian and Ubuntu distributions and `alsa-lib-devel` on Fedora.
+Note that on Linux, the ALSA development files and D-Bus development files are required.
+These are provided as part of the `libasound2-dev` and `libdbus-1-dev` packages on Debian and Ubuntu distributions and `alsa-lib-devel` and `dbus-devel` on Fedora.

 ## Compiling for Web Assembly